thingsboard/thingsboard.github.io/_includes/docs/user-guide/firmware.md

 All actions listed are also available via [REST API](/docs/{{docsPrefix}}reference/rest-api/).

-## Assignment
+## Assign package to device

+Assignment can happen via Device profile.
+When you assign firmware through the Device profile, it is automatically distribute to all devices with the same device profile.
+However, please notice that to all devices with this profile will be sent notification about the updating.
+Exception will be devices that have already had this firmware, and devices with other device profiles, they won't receive update notification.

+**NOTE:** One firmware can be used by only one Device Profile.

+{% include images-gallery.html imageCollection="fw-deviceprofile" %}

-Tenant administrator can assign uploaded firmware to the device profile or particular device.
-Customers also can assign a firmware to their devices, but only the already existed one.
+Tenant administrator can assign uploaded firmware to the particular device.
 The firmware version assigned to the device will automatically overwrite firmware version that is assigned to the device profile.
+Customers also can assign a firmware, but can't provision one.

+The Firmware that is assigned to the Device Profile will be overridden on the Device level.
+If the firmware was assigned on the lower level, the firmware changes on the higher level do not affect the entity.

 {% include images-gallery.html imageCollection="deviceFirmware" %}

-You can also assign firmware via Device profile.
-With this field, we define what type of device this firmware will be available.
-However, please notice that when you assign firmware through device profile, to all devices with this profile will be sent notification about the updating.
-Exception will be devices that have already had this firmware, they won't receive update notification.

-**NOTE:** One firmware can be used by only one Device Profile.
-The Firmware that is assigned to the Device Profile can be overridden on the Device level.
-If the firmware was assigned on the lower level, the firmware changes on the higher level do not affect the entity.

-{% include images-gallery.html imageCollection="fw-deviceprofile" %}

 {% capture delete_restrictions %}
 Deletion of the firmware packages that is assigned to at least one device or device profile is prohibited.